LeadsNearby/Clipit-Coupons/README.md

 ## Filters

+### clipit_logo_url

-* clipit_logo_url: Filters the logo used on the coupon.
+Filters the logo used on the coupon.
 Use case would be, client has a white logo or logo that contains white and it needs to be visible on a white background.

 ## Shortcodes